25 DIY Christmas Decorations Anyone Can Make

 Bottle Cap Snowmen

 Make these mini snowmen by gluing bottle caps onto a length of ribbon.
 Use pre-made mini craft snowflakes, or cut small, white circular pieces of paper that will fit into the caps.
 Decorate the pieces of paper, then glue them into the caps.
 Another option: Paint inside the caps to create your snowmen.
-Your tree isn’t the only thing you need to decorate, of course.

 Christmas Ornament Candle Holder